 Electron microscope as a new analytical tool for chemists

-Andrei Khlobystov, said: “To our knowledge, this is the first time when bond evolution, breaking and formation was recorded on film at the atomic scale.
-Electron microscopy is already becoming an analytical tool for determining structures of molecules, particularly with the advance of the cryogenic TEM recognised by 2017 Nobel Prize in Chemistry.
+Andrei Khlobystov, said: “To our knowledge, this is the first time when bond evolution, breaking, and formation was recorded on film at the atomic scale.
+Electron microscopy is already becoming an analytical tool for determining structures of molecules, particularly with the advance of the cryogenic TEM recognized by 2017 Nobel Prize in Chemistry.
 We are now pushing the frontiers of molecule imaging beyond simple structural analysis, and towards understanding dynamics of individual molecules in real time.”
-The team believe that one day in future electron microscopy may become a general method for studying chemical reactions, similar to spectroscopic methods widely used in chemistry labs.
+The team believe that one day in the future electron microscopy may become a general method for studying chemical reactions, similar to spectroscopic methods widely used in chemistry labs.

 Reference: “Imaging an unsupported metal–metal bond in dirhenium molecules at the atomic scale” by Kecheng Cao, Stephen T. Skowron, Johannes Biskupek, Craig T. Stoppiello, Christopher Leist, Elena Besley, Andrei N. Khlobystov and Ute Kaiser, 17 January 2020, Science Advances.